williamiommi/sanity-plugin-i18n-fields/README.md

   locales: [
     {
       code: string // the code of the locale
-      label: ReactNode // the label of the locale
+      label: ReactNode | ComponentType // the label of the locale
       title: string // the title of the locale default?: boolean // This is the flag to identify the default locale.
 If set to true, the locale is placed in the first position. visibleFor?: string[] // You can define a list of roles for which this locale is visible.
 By using the '!' operator, you can make it not visible.